m-khayyam/hazelnut/README.md

 # Hazelnut

-Hazelnut is a process to run on each node in cluster and to perform start-up activity once in cluster lifetime
+Hazelnut is a process to run on each node in cluster and to perform start-up activity once in cluster lifetime.
+It also keep updating the cluster status after fixed delay.

 # Requirement Specification